What is call handling?

 Ruby’s customizable call handling platform includes everything you need to impress your callers and customers:

 - Set call-answering instructions

-- Engage customers with 100% live answering and 24/7 live chat
+- Engage customers with 24/7 live answering and website chat

 - Screen and transfer calls automatically

 - Manage calls on the go with the Ruby mobile app

 See why we’ve received an average of 5/5 stars in over 400 reviews on Trustpilot.
 Discover Ruby’s call handling services for yourself.

 Need this information in an easy-to-read infographic?
 Great!
 We can help with that.